martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 ## auto

 Discouraged.
 Lazy people coming from JavaScript use this, doesn't improve readability at all.
+Exception are iterators.

+	const auto& it = someMap.find(someValue);

 ## inline